williamfgc/williamfgc.github.io/_posts/2020-06-26-julia-language.md

 ## Setting up

 My development desktop is Ubuntu 18, so I have to download and install Julia (v1.4) as there is no precompiled binaries.
 Not a big deal, I didn't miss `sudo apt-get install julia` (notice I still use `apt-get`).
-Still I installed julia under `/opt/julia/1.4/` and set up a soft-link in `/usr/bin/julia`.
+Still I installed julia under `/opt/julia/1.4/` and set up a symbolic link in `/usr/bin/julia` to `/opt/julia/1.4/bin/julia`.

+Work in progress...